yesodweb/yesodweb.com-content/blog/2014/09/announcing-yesod-1-4.md

     . getAuthEntity
 ```

-`CachedMaybeAuth` is a newtype that isn't exported. `TypeRep` is specific to a module, so this pattern is guaranteed that your cache key will not conflict outside of your module.
+`CachedMaybeAuth` is a newtype that isn't exported. `TypeRep` is specific to a module, so this pattern guarantees that your cache key will not conflict outside of your module.

-This functionality was in yesod-1.2 even if it was not separated out.
+This functionality was in yesod-1.2 even though the code was not separated into a new module.
- 1.4 adds the ability to cache multiple values per type
+The 1.4 release adds the ability to cache multiple values per type

 ``` haskell
-type KeyedTypeMap = HashMap (TypeRep, ByteString) Dynamic cachedBy :: (Monad m, Typeable a)
+type KeyedTypeMap = HashMap (TypeRep, ByteString) Dynamic

+cachedBy :: (Monad m, Typeable a)
          => KeyedTypeMap
          -> ByteString                     -- ^ a cache key